kappakant/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

 My beloved pattern-matching is used to great effect in this project.
+In almost every function there is pattern matching, it is used to great effect in this project.
+We alos often used pattern matching in class and in projects.
+It was one of the earliest things that we learned, and are often still using.
 It does well to hide the stink inherent in such repetitive decision-trees.

 [ Question 5 ]